Research in Centre for Language and Communication Research (CLCR)

 For further details of our academic visitor programmes please click here.

-Next Advanced Research Residency: Language and Law: 1st February - 31st May 2015.
+Next Advanced Research Residency: Language and Law: throughout 2015

 The School offers a PhD programme in Language and Communication and a distance part-time programme in Applied Linguistics (Lexical Studies).
 We participate in the Linguistics pathway of the ESRC All Wales Doctoral Training Centre and, for Humanities-facing projects, the AHRC South, West and Wales Consortium’s Doctoral Training Programme.